These Are States That Want to Make America’s Waters Burn Again

-Update on Jul.
-29, 2019: Since this article was originally published, Colorado, New Mexico, Michigan, and Wisconsin have recognized that a majority of Americans support clean water protections and dropped their opposition to the Clean Water Rule.
+Updates: Since this article was originally published, Colorado, New Mexico, Michigan, and Wisconsin have recognized that a majority of Americans support clean water protections and dropped their opposition to the Clean Water Rule.
 As of Jul.
 29, 2019, twenty-seven states still support the Trump administration's plan to make America's waters dirty again, and we will continue to push back against them.
 The administration announced the Dirty Water Rule on Jan.
 23, 2020.

 The Trump administration is proposing to roll back protections for our nation’s waters — protections that constitute our most successful efforts to clean up and protect our natural resources.
 Trump’s proposed Dirty Water Rule follows his orders to the EPA to eliminate Clean Water Act protections for thousands of waterbodies across the nation.
 Those protections include rules against dumping pollutants into waters and wetlands and protections against ripping up or filling in water and wetlands for mining, or for large-scale industrial agriculture, or for developments like condos or shopping malls.
 This gutting of the Clean Water Act is contrary to science and contrary to law.
 But it fulfills the wildest dreams of industry and developers and, strangely, of many states.